opengrail/opengrail.github.io/_posts/2016-01-03-datomic-entity-components.md

 **Thanks**

-Thanks for making it through, I have a better understanding of database functions on Datomic after writing this, so I hope that's true for you too!
+Thanks for making it through.
+I have a better understanding of database functions on Datomic after writing this, so I hope that's true for you too!

 Zing me or ping me if this was useful via Twitter.